nasa-jpl/open-source-rover/mechanical/body_assembly/laser_cut_parts/README.md

 ### Extra Side Mounts

 The laser cut top and bottom plates have holes for two extra side mounts on each plate.
 These extra side mounts are intended to compensate for any warping in the plywood or MDF.
 Their use is optional.

+### Holes in Side Plates

+The side plates have holes to mount the battery and for optional mounts to hold the PCB.
+The rectangular holes are to allow extra room to pass the motor wires through the plate.
+Holes for mounting bearing blocks are available near the round hole for the rocker support.

 ## Notes
 * *front\_plate.DXF* and *back_plate.DXF* can be cut from the same material as the top and bottom plates if desired.
 These plates should remain as 1/8" or 3 mm thick.